Music

 Typically 10-15 students study music in Year 12 (taking a ‘UCAS’ – previously AS – exam at the end of the year) and 8-12 continue to complete A Level Music in Year 13.

 In the Sixth Form, A Level students gain further performance experience, working towards a final recital (30%).
 The craft of composition (30%) is covered in a variety of ways, encouraging students to develop their composition ‘tool kit’ and the ability and confidence to write extended compositions.
 Understanding of harmony is developed throughout the course, both to help with analysis, to broaden students’ harmonic vocabulary for composition, and to cover the skills required for the ‘composition techniques’ element.
-The A Level set works for the Appraising paper (40%) cover a broad range of styles and musical cultures across six areas of study: Instrumental music, Vocal music, Music for stage and screen, Pop and jazz, Fusions and new directions.
+The A Level set works for the Appraising paper (40%) cover a broad range of styles and musical cultures across six areas of study: Instrumental music, Vocal music, Music for stage and screen, Pop and jazz, Fusions and New Directions.

 EXTRA-CURRICULAR ACTIVITIES